 - Select Add.

 Note: When configuring a new filter for a chart, a default condition that limits the event time window to 24 hours is always added.
-This is to protect against excessive query times caused by unlimited queries.
+This condition is added to protect against excessive query times caused by unlimited queries.